amir168/MiNOVA/README.md

 ## Installaton / Configuration ##

 Make sure node is installed.
 For most users, leaving the configuration file as-is works fine for use with ethminer.
-To get up and running, you *must* place the `nvidia-smi.exe` executable in the same directory as VGA-Mon.
-CUDA drivers come bundled with this application, and it is usually found in `%PROGRAMFILES%\NVIDIA Corporation\NVSMI`.
+To get up and running, you *must* place the `nvidia-smi.exe` executable in the same directory as VGA-Mon. `nvidia-smi` comes bundled with CUDA drivers, and it is usually found in `%PROGRAMFILES%\NVIDIA Corporation\NVSMI`.
 Additionally, you should place a `mine.bat` file in the directory as well for VGA-Mon to restart your miner.
 Changes can be made to the `config.json` file for advanced users.
 Running `node monitor` on startup is recommended.

 `npm install` to install the single dependancy.
 `node monitor` to start the application.